microsoft/semantic-kernel/java/PACKAGES.md

 ### Memory Connectors

 #### JDBC Memory Connectors

+`semantickernel-connectors-memory-jdbc`
+: A package that serves as a parent for all JDBC based connectors, adding a new JDBC database should be a matter of extending the classes within this module.

 Provides a memory connector that can be used to interact with a JDBC database.
 - `semantickernel-connectors-memory-sqlite`